Pshy0/es-ruin-the-fun/README.md

 # Install Instructions

-This plugin was last made for endless-sky `v0.10.2`, but may still include later content.
-Instructions updating the content, or including the content from other plugins, are mentioned bellow.
+This plugin was last made for endless-sky `v0.10.2`, but is likely to include later content.

-Install this plugin, like any other module, by putting it as a folder (not an archive/zip file) inside the game plugins folder.
+To install this plugin, put it as a folder (not an archive/zip file) inside the `plugins` folder.
-Create the `plugins` folder at the appropriate location if it does not exist.
-The plugins folder location should be as follow:
+The `plugins` folder should be located at one of those locations:
 - On Windows:
   - `plugins\ (in the same folder as the Endless Sky executable)`
   - or `C:\Users\yourusername\AppData\Roaming\endless-sky\plugins\`